kanekomasahiro/grammatical-error-detection/README.md

 # Description of files

---BLSTM.py : This code performs grammatical error detection with bidirectional long-short term memory model (Bi-LSTM).
+- BLSTM.py : This code performs grammatical error detection with bidirectional long-short term memory model (Bi-LSTM).
-    -You can initialize Bi-LSTM with word embeddings that cosider grammaticality and error patterns.
+    - You can initialize Bi-LSTM with word embeddings that cosider grammaticality and error patterns.
---EWE.py, GWE.py and EandGWE.py : Their codes are the different methods of learning word embeddings.
+- EWE.py, GWE.py and EandGWE.py : Their codes are the different methods of learning word embeddings.
---functions.py, generators.py : The parts for other codes.
+- functions.py, generators.py : The parts for other codes.
---embedding.txt : This is the pre-trained word embeddings model that consider grammaticality and error patterns.
+- embedding.txt : This is the pre-trained word embeddings model that consider grammaticality and error patterns.

-# Requirements:
+# Requirements
 - Chainer 1.13.0
 - Python 3.5.2
 - Numpy 1.12.0